AnneliektH/almond_rhizosphere/README.md

 2. Removing the PhiX spike in using bbmap (this is not needed if your sequencing center does this for you!!) https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbmap-guide/
 3. Assembly using MEGAHIT https://github.com/voutcn/megahit
 4. Running VIBRANT to recover viral genomes https://github.com/AnantharamanLab/VIBRANT

+After snakemake is done, please use:
+1. dRep to dereplicate viral contigs
+2. Bowtie2 to map reads back to contigs
+3. CoverM to create a coverage table.

+How to is described here: https://github.com/AnneliektH/TomatoRhizo/blob/main/vOTU_processing.ipynb

+For processing amplicon sequencing: https://github.com/AnneliektH/TomatoRhizo/blob/main/amplicon_processing.ipynb